 “Oh my goodness, today is Tessa’s 24th Birthday, and I’m going to miss it!”

-Tears began rolling down my face, as I began to see those moments of life fast-forwarding before me.
-And that was my wake up call, at 2:30 in the morning, Friday, October 11, 2013, as I sat in triage all alone, and when the reality of “heartattack” was suggested by the physician.
+Tears began rolling down my face as I saw those moments of life fast-forwarding before me.
+And that was my wake-up call at 2:30 in the morning, Friday, October 11, 2013, as I sat in triage all alone and when the reality of “heart attack” was suggested by the physician.

-I wanted to exchange “I love you’s” with my wife and children one more time!
-I wanted to see who’d become my son, Jordan’s wife and welcome her into our family.
+I wanted to exchange “I love you’s” with my wife and children again!
+I wanted to see who’d become my son, Jordan’s wife, and welcome her into our family.

-I confess that not one of my projects, clients or deadlines entered my mind, while facing the prospect of a heartattack.
-Not one more contract signings or one more insurances settlement; which, I have to face, is most likely what put me into the hospital in the first place.
+I confess that not one of my projects, clients, or deadlines entered my mind while facing the prospect of a heart attack.
+Not one more contract signing or one more insurance settlement, which I have to face, is most likely what put me into the hospital in the first place.

 I need to say “yes” to life and “no” to death.
-It’s the wrong choices in the those subtle decisions, which can soon pile up into a health disaster.
-It is all those times, when the tyranny of less important things over rules the more significant things of life.
+It’s the wrong choices in those subtle decisions which can soon pile up into a health disaster.
+It is all those times when the tyranny of less critical things overrules the more essential things of life.

-I may be wrong, but I don’t think striving to properly love your family, keeping your promises; being home ontime for dinner, or kissing your wife and kids good bye in the morning, has put anybody into the hospital.
+I don’t think striving to properly love your family, keeping your promises, being home on time for dinner, or kissing your wife and kids goodbye in the morning, has put anybody into the hospital.

-It is the redeemed heart, where God lives, which is our source of life.
-This too is where our families live and dwell.
-This is also where the love of our life dwells.
-Work should never enter our hearts the way God and our loved ones do, for it will always push God, family and our loved ones out.
+It is the redeemed heart where God lives, our source of life.
+This, too, is where our families live and dwell.
+This is also where the love of our life resides.
+Work should never enter our hearts the way God and our loved ones do, for it will always push God, family, and our loved ones out.
 Guard your heart more than anything else!

-Our missedplaced priorities will always attack what truly matters to our hearts, and, if ignored, may eventually cause a heartattack.
+Our misplaced priorities will always attack what truly matters to our hearts and, if ignored, may eventually cause a heart attack.